West Albury

 The level of residential development activity in West Albury is very low in comparison to the average area assessed nationally by AreaSearch

-West Albury has seen limited development activity with an average of 3 approvals per year over the past five years, totalling 17.
-This low level is typical in rural areas due to modest housing needs and infrastructure capacity constraints.
-Yearly growth figures can vary significantly based on individual projects.
+West Albury has seen limited development activity in recent years, with an average of 2 approvals per year over the past five years, totalling 13.
+This low level of development is typical of rural areas where housing demand is modest and construction activity is constrained by local demand and infrastructure capacity.
+It's important to note that with such low approval numbers, yearly growth figures can vary significantly based on individual projects.

-Compared to Rest of NSW and national averages, West Albury has much lower development activity.
-New developments consist of 50% detached houses and 50% attached dwellings, promoting affordable living for downsizers, investors, and first-home buyers.
-This shift from the area's existing housing composition (79% houses) suggests decreasing developable sites and changing lifestyles.
-The estimated population per dwelling approval is 846 people, reflecting West Albury's quiet development environment.
-By 2041, West Albury is projected to gain 420 residents.
+West Albury has much lower development activity compared to the rest of NSW and nationally.
+New developments in the area consist of 50% detached houses and 50% attached dwellings, a shift from the current housing stock which is 79% houses.
+This focus on higher-density living aims to create more affordable entry points for downsizers, investors, and first-home buyers.
+The estimated population per dwelling approval in West Albury is 1268 people, reflecting its quiet development environment.
+According to the latest AreaSearch quarterly estimate, West Albury is expected to grow by 372 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development